dodalovic/blog/content/posts/what-is-unit-testing.md

 ## Things to remember

-- :heavy_check_m Each test method should be composed out of three code blocks - **Arrange**, **Act**, and **Assert**
+- :heavy_check_mark: Each test method should be composed out of three code blocks - **Arrange**, **Act**, and **Assert**
-- :heavy_check_m We should name our test methods so that it's enough to understand the test just be reading test method name
+- :heavy_check_mark: We should name our test methods so that it's enough to understand the test just be reading test method name
-- :heavy_check_m We should have multiple scenarios where we execute our method, with various emulated environments which our function can exhibit during regular application usage
+- :heavy_check_mark: We should have multiple scenarios where we execute our method, with various emulated environments which our function can exhibit during regular application usage

 Until next time!